Want to change someone’s mind without being pushy or manipulative? Try these science-backed persuasive techniques revealed by psychology experts.

 Professor Love suggests that: “A messenger who shares common values with the audience and can share perspective may be effective even if the messenger is not agreeing on a specific point.”

-So long as the messenger is respected and their values are appreciated with the audience, they can establish a rapport with the audience and come across as less threatening and more of an ally.
+As long as the messenger is respected and their values are appreciated by the audience, they can establish a rapport with the audience and come across as less threatening and more of an ally.

 5. Admit a weakness of yours